hereon-GEMS/pydidas/versions/dev/_sources/manuals/cmdline_global/cmd_diffraction_exp_context.rst.txt

 The :py:class:`DiffractionExperimentContext
 <pydidas.contexts.diff_exp.diff_exp.DiffractionExperimentContext>` is the
-pydidas Singleton instance of the :py:class:`DiffractionExperiment
+pydidas singleton instance of the :py:class:`DiffractionExperiment
 <pydidas.contexts.diff_exp.DiffractionExperiment>` class.
 It is used for storing
 and accessing global information about the experimental setup.
 Stored information includes